byatool/generic_javascript/README.md

 Built on heavy use of method injection, and functional (Wishful Thinking) design

+Built to be used with any web framework that supports ajax

-Examples are in another repository: https://github.com/byatool/testboard
+Examples are in another repository: https://github.com/byatool/testboard .
+The examples use the .Net MVC4 framework, but can be used with any framework.
+The goal is to make web framework agnostic JavaScript components.